JaeW/CoffeeTrack/README.md

 # CoffeeTrack
 Collects data on when and how much coffee is consumed by user

+Screenshots and video walkthrough can be found <a href="https://drive.google.com/open?id=0B7qEcDHnpYmqSU51OEM4QnBPeUU">here</a>.

 After realizing that (more than once) I had consumed an entire pot of coffee within far too short a timeframe, I knew I needed an app.
 Drink a cup of coffee and tap a button on my smartphone.
 Have a widget that shows me the last time I drank a cup so that I don't end up